valdezDev/gatsby-portfolio/src/pages/posts/001-first-post.md

   }));
 }
 ```
 Alright, this might look like more work than expected but don't be overwhelmed.
 Walk with me, here.
 Let's take a look at `searchStories`.
-It's fired off as soon as the user begins typing and it takes in the user's search query text data (what they're looking for).
-We will use the forementioned `dispatch` to send our **action type** and data **payload** to our `store`.
+It will be fired off as soon as the user begins typing and it takes in the user's search query text data (what they're looking for).
+We will use the forementioned `dispatch` method to send our **action type** and data **payload** to the `store`.

 In `fetchStories`, we are taking in the user's search term, `text`, and setting it equal to `query` at the end of our fetched API URL.
 We THEN make two promises.
 The first promise is to essentially ask our fetched API to respond with the JSON that makes up our search results based on the `text` that was searched.
 With those results, we THEN `dispatch` our action type and data payload over to our `store`.